I want to check out a book, but I have never been in the library before. What do I need to do?

 3. Once you've filled out a form and we have a library card on record, all you need to check out books, laptops, and use Interlibrary Loan is your student ID or drivers license.
 Happy reading!

-The Drain-Jordan Library gets daily newspapers from the Charleston Gazette and The Wall Street Journal.
+The Drain-Jordan Library currently gets daily newspapers from the Charleston Gazette.
 The WVSU school newspaper can be found online at YJOnline.

 Print newspapers can be found in the Periodicals section of the Library.

 I'm in the library and looking for sources; where do I start?

 We know it can be overwhelming to find good information, especially if you've never been in the library or used our resources before.

 Luckily, you do not need to be a student or faculty member to use our online resources if you're on campus.
 You can login to any of our journals, databases, and other resources for free from the library or your laptops, as long as you're using the school's WiFi.

 If you're starting a research paper and need a physical/print copy of a book, we suggest starting with our online Library Catalog.
 If you're in the library just log on to any computer in the main lobby or Library Learning Center (LLC), and open up any browser.
 This will automatically take you to the Library homepage.